Financial Econometrics I

 Bibliographie, lectures recommandées

-- Adkins L. C., Using gretl for Principles of Econometrics, Version 1.041, August 2018, Free copy;
+- ADKINS L. C., Using gretl for Principles of Econometrics, Version 1.041, August 2018, Free copy;

-- Gelman A., J. Hill and A. Vehtari, 2021, Regression and Other Stories, 1st Edition, Cambridge University Press, 2021;
+- GELMAN A., J. HILL and A. VENHTARI, 2021, Regression and Other Stories, 1st Edition, Cambridge University Press, 2021;

-- Gujarati D., Basic Econometrics, McGraw Hill Higher Education; 5th Revised edition edition, 2009 ;
+- GUJARATI D., Basic Econometrics, McGraw Hill Higher Education; 5th Revised edition edition, 2009 ;